4.9 rating based on 350+ reviews

 A good online negotiation starts with the preparation of a script.
 Make sure you include the following tips:

 Tip #1: Keep it quick & short.
-Account managers talk, procurement managers are the ones that ask the questions!
+Account managers talk, procurement managers are the ones who ask the questions!

-Tip #2: Start the script with your wanted outcome, write your text afterward!
+Tip #2: Start the script with your desired outcome, and write your text afterward!

 Tip #3: Always start your sentence with important Information: begin with the end in mind.